On Purely Data-Driven Massive MIMO Detectors: Introduction

+In this paper, we revisit the purely data-driven paradigm and introduce ChannelNet, a novel architecture designed to address the scalability bottlenecks of earlier data-driven approaches.
+ChannelNet employs off-the-shelf neural architectures to iteratively update and exchange features representing the transmit and receive antennas.
+During each iteration, the multi-layer perceptron (MLP) models update the antenna features in an identical and independent manner across antennas.
+Feature exchanges are facilitated through linear layers that directly incorporate the channel matrix.
+These designs enforce invariance and equivariance to antenna permutations, effectively reducing the search space and enabling efficient learning in large-scale massive MIMO systems.

+The effectiveness of ChannelNet is supported through both theoretical analysis and empirical evaluation.
+As a purely data-driven solution, ChannelNet is able to unleash the expressive power of DNNs for function approximation.
+ChannelNet can approximate any continuous permutation-symmetric function and the optimal ML detection function with arbitrary precision under any continuous channel distribution.
+Empirical results demonstrate that ChannelNet consistently matches or outperforms state-of-the-art detectors across different numbers of antennas, modulation schemes, and channel distributions.
+Moreover, ChannelNet exhibits enhanced robustness in novel environments compared to the model-driven detectors.

-In addition to demonstrating superior performance, ChannelNet stands out with several notable advantages when compared to existing approaches: \begin{itemize} \item \textbf{Computational Efficiency}: ChannelNet excels in computational efficiency with a complexity of $\mathcal{O}(N_t N_r)$, where $N_t$ and $N_r$ denote the number of transmit and receive antennas, respectively. \item \textbf{No Requirement for Noise Power Input}: In contrast to most existing detectors that necessitate knowledge of the noise power, ChannelNet operates independently of noise power requirements.
-This characteristic simplifies implementation and alleviates the need for explicit noise power estimation. \item \textbf{Robustness}: ChannelNet demonstrates enhanced robustness compared to the model-driven approaches when applied in new environments.
-Unlike model-driven approaches that rely on maintaining accurate models, ChannelNet's data-driven nature allows it to adapt to novel environment and perform effectively in scenarios where conventional models may struggle to generalize. \end{itemize}
+In addition to its superior performance, ChannelNet is also computationally efficient.
+With a complexity of $\mathcal{O}(N_t N_r)$, where $N_t$ and $N_r$ denote the number of transmit and receive antennas, respectively, ChannelNet significantly reduces the computational overhead compared to state-of-the-art learning-based detectors.
+Furthermore, unlike most existing detectors that require noise power estimation, ChannelNet operates without this prerequisite, which simplifies implementation and alleviates the need for explicit noise power estimation.